tgdwyer/tgdwyer.github.io/_chapters/monad.md

 [1,2,3,1,2]
 ```

+You can think of the way that results in the List monad are chained as being a logical extension of the way `Maybe` monad operations are chained.
+That is, a `Maybe` returns either zero or one result, while a list returns an arbitrary number of results.
+The results of two list operations chained with `(>>=)` is the cartesian product in a flat list.

 ## Function

 We saw [previously that functions are instances of `Functor`](https://tgdwyer.github.io/haskell3/#functor), such that `fmap = (.)`.
 We also saw that [functions are `Applicative`](https://tgdwyer.github.io/haskell3/#applicative) such that a binary function (such as `(+)`) can be lifted over multiple functions that need to be applied to the same argument, e.g.: